markuskimius/dpm/README.md

 To keep a package with NUMREF of 0 from being removed, direct-install it:

 ```
-$ dpm install common   # no need to specify URL if the package exists locally
+$ dpm install core   # no need to specify URL if the package exists locally
 ```

 ## Dependency